mvxe/rtoml/README.md

     int a;
     mapb["entry1"]=a;   // equivalent to mapa["Map1"]["Map2"]["entry1"]=a;
 ~~~
 Assigning the map again will throw an error.
 The map can have at most one parent.

+It is also possible to change the top object's save filename by using `void vsr::setConfFilename(std::string confFilename)`, and get it with `std::string vsr::getConfFilename()`.
+This can be called at any depth.

 An usage example is given in example.cpp.